Mostafa-G-Zain/ITI.Problem-Solving.R1/README.md

 # ITI.Problem-Solving.R1
-I created this repo as a reference for everyone stuck with a problem while tackling a problem.
-HOPE you not misuse it. good luck.
+I created this repo as a reference for anyone who gets stuck while tackling a problem.
+I hope you use it responsibly.
+Good luck!